-- Administration of nourishing Ayurvedic herbs such as Ashwagandha (Withania somnifera), Vidari (Pueraria tuberose), Shatavari (Asparagus racemosus), Aloe Vera, Pomegranate and nuts.
+- Administration of nourishing Ayurvedic herbs such as ashwagandha (Withania somnifera), vidari (Pueraria tuberose), shatavari (Asparagus racemosus), and aloe vera; fruits like pomegranate; and nuts

 Ayurvedic Anti-Diabetic Herbs

-For internal usage, dry the seeds, powder them, and take 3 grams, twice daily with water or butter milk.
+Note: For internal usage, dry the seeds, powder them, and take 3 grams twice daily with water or butter milk.

 Bitter Gourd/Bitter Melon (Momordica charantia)

 The fruit and seeds of this plant contain most active blood sugar-lowering components.
-This contains an active principle called charantin.
-For better therapeutic benefits, extract juice from four to five bitter melon’s every morning and consume on an empty stomach.
+This contains an active ingredient called charantin.
+For better therapeutic benefits, extract juice from four to five bitter melons every morning and consume on an empty stomach.
 You can take the seed powder either directly or in the form of a decoction.

-The medicinal qualities of fenugreek seeds are described in ayurvedic literature.
-In recent studies, it has been reported that the decoction of fenugreek seeds suppressed the urinary excretion of sugar and relieved symptoms of diabetes.
+The medicinal qualities of fenugreek seeds are described in Ayurvedic literature.
+In recent studies, it has been reported that the decoction of fenugreek seeds suppresses the urinary excretion of sugar and relieves symptoms of diabetes.

-It contains trigonelline, and an alkaloid known to reduce blood sugar levels.
+It contains trigonelline, an alkaloid known to reduce blood sugar levels.